 Commission Regulation (EU) No. 1306/2013 laying down rules for the financing, management and monitoring of the common agricultural policy.

 Commission Delegated Regulation (EU) No. 807/2014 supplementing Regulation (EU) No.1305/2013.

+Commission Delegated Regulation (EU) 2016/1613 providing for exceptional adjustment aid to milk producers and farmers in other livestock sectors.
+Commission Implementing Regulation (EU) 2017/39 on rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council with regard to Union aid for the supply of fruit and vegetables, bananas and milk in educational establishments.

-Commission Implementing Regulation (EU) No. 808/2014 laying down rules for the application of Regulation (EU) No. 1305/2013.
+Commission Delegated Regulation (EU) 2017/40 supplementing Regulation (EU) No 1308/2013 of the European Parliament and of the Council with regard to Union aid for the supply of fruit and vegetables, bananas and milk in educational establishments and amending Commission Delegated Regulation (EU) No 907/2014.Commission Implementing Regulation (EU) No. 808/2014 laying down rules for the application of Regulation (EU) No. 1305/2013.

 Commission Regulation (EU) No. 1305/2013 relating to support for rural development by the European Agricultural Fund for Rural Development.